 - Make sure the audio cable is connected. - Make sure mute is not active (press the Mute button on the remote). - Make sure the volume is turned up enough.
-Press the Volume button on the keypad or remote. - Make sure the correct source is active. - Adjust the audio source. - If playing a video, make sure the playback has not been paused.
+Press the Volume button on the keypad or remote. - Make sure the correct source is active. - Make sure that you are connected to an "audio out" connector on the source as opposed to a "line-in" or "microphone" connector. - Adjust the audio source. - If playing a video, make sure the playback has not been paused.